frstich/next15-actions-patterns/README.md

   - Provides real-time feedback for form submission.
   - Provides results for successful and failed form submissions.
 - **downsides**:
   - Can't disable update and delete buttons at the same time during form submission.
+Sensible for multiple actions.

+### 4. Client Server Actions with useTransition

+- **Features**:
+  - Uses `useTransition` to manage form state on the client.
+  - Provides real-time feedback for form submission.
+  - Provides results for successful and failed form submissions.

 ## Downsides